How ChatGPT Chooses Which Websites to Cite

 FAQPage Schema

-Explicitly marks Q&A pairs, making them perfect for AI citations
+Explicitly marks Q&A pairs, making them perfect for AI citations.
+Use our QA Extractor to generate FAQ schema.

 HowTo Schema